-After editing and scoring by famous composer Jerry Goldsmith, the film was eventually released to theaters on October 11, 1996 where it was profitable, bringing in $75 million on a $55 million budget.
+After editing and scoring by famous composer Jerry Goldsmith, the film was hit theaters Oct.
+11, 1996 where it turned a profitable $75 million on a $55 million budget.
 Critically, the film didn't fare as well.
-Kilmer was nominated for a Razzie award and reviews to this day remain mixed.
-Famous film critic Roger Ebert roasted the film's editing, writing and characters, closing out his review by stating, "I hope someone made a documentary about the making of "The Ghost and the Darkness."
+Kilmer was nominated for a Razzie award, and reviews remain mixed to this day.
+In fact, famous film critic Roger Ebert roasted the film's editing, writing and characters, closing out his review by stating, "I hope someone made a documentary about the making of "The Ghost and the Darkness."
 Now that would be a movie worth seeing."

 Despite what the critics thought, the film has a wide cult following and seems better received today.
 Especially with hunters who praise it at as being one of the most realistic depictions of hunting ever put on the silver screen.